 AcknowledgementsMarch 17, 2017.

 Early funding for acquiring images came from the Department of Anthropology at Southern Illinois University (Carbondale).
-Funding for acquiring images in the middle and later stages of this project and for designing the website came from the Virginia Foundation for the Humanities through support from the National Endowment for the Humanities.
+Funding for acquiring images in the middle and later stages of this project and for designing the website came from the Virginia Foundation for the Humanities (now called, Virginia Humanities) through support from the National Endowment for the Humanities.
 These funds were later supplemented by a research fellowship from the Virginia Foundation for the Humanities, a Cotsen fellowship awarded by the National Humanities Center, a fellowship from the Library Company of Philadelphia, and several fellowships from The John Carter Brown Library at Brown University.

 We are indebted to many individuals for their help over the years.
 Many slides that were scanned at the Digital Media Lab of the University of Virginia Library were originally made by the Learning Resources Services at Morris Library, Southern Illinois University; others were later done by the University of Virginia's Alderman Library Copy Center.
 A considerable number of images were also scanned directly from published materials in the Digital Media Lab and by the Department of Special Collections, University of Virginia Library.